capitalone/DataProfiler/.github/CONTRIBUTING.md

 We use github to host code, to track issues and feature requests, as well as accept pull requests.

 ## Quick Setup
-To set up the development environment, run the following commands:
+To set up the development environment, run the following commands in the root of the repo:
 ```cli
 make setup
 source ./venv/bin/activate